rithik20/wallpaper_app/README.md

-# HD Wallpaper
+## HD Wallpaper

-A Simple Wallpaper App For Android.
+#A Simple Wallpaper App For Android.

-#.Users can Download Wallpapers to Their Downloads Directory
-#.Users can set Wallpaper through the App
+Users can Download Wallpapers to Their Downloads Directory Users can set Wallpaper through the App

 # Screenshots